 The vas deferens are two tubes, each about 30cm long, that transport sperm from the testicles where they're produced to join the rest of the seminal fluid.

-Vasectomy is an excellent choice for men who are certain they don't want to father children in the future.
-During our consultation, I'll ensure this is the right decision for you by exploring your circumstances, relationships, and long-term family planning goals.
+Vasectomy suits men who are certain they don't want to father children in the future.
+During our consultation, I'll explore your circumstances, relationships, and long-term family planning goals to make sure it's the right decision for you.

 I won't proceed if I feel you're being pressured.
 This needs to be your decision.